How Stretch Marks from Puberty are FormedNov 21, 2018

 Can You Reduce the Appearance of Stretch Marks Formed During Puberty?

 It often feels like stretch marks are here to stay once they appear.
 Fortunately, medical technology has enabled people who suffer from stretch marks to enjoy healthy skin again!
-Dermaclara 's Silicone Fusion Treatment creates a microclimate beneath medical-grade silicone that gently stretches the skin into place while feeding it moisture and skin-enhancing nutrients that help fade unsightly stretch marks away.
+Dermaclara Beauty's clarafuse creates a microclimate beneath medical grade silicone that gently stretches the skin into place while feeding it moisture and skin-enhancing nutrients that help fade unsightly stretch marks away.

-Dermaclara has developed silicone pads that take the pains of puberty away.
-Our silicone pads can be worn during the day or overnight while you sleep.
-Dermaclara's silicone pads can be applied to any part of the body, including thighs, buttocks, bellies, arms, and delicate breast tissue.
-The microclimate created beneath the silicone pads stimulates collagen production while simultaneously moisturizing the damaged parts of the skin barrier.
-Each pad is applied by way of a pain-free, skin-appropriate adhesive that stays put while it's at work but is easily removed when morning arrives.
+Dermaclara Beauty has developed silicone patches that take the pains of puberty away.
+Our clarafuse silicone patches can be worn during the day or overnight while you sleep.
+They can be applied to any part of the body, including thighs, buttocks, bellies, arms, and delicate breast tissue.
+The microclimate created beneath the silicone patches stimulates collagen production while simultaneously moisturizing the damaged parts of the skin barrier.
+Each patch is applied by way of a pain-free, skin-appropriate adhesive that stays put while it's at work but is easily removed when morning arrives.
 The technology we've built into our product normalizes hydration levels and allows the skin to rebuild the elasticity that was lost during puberty when the body's production of collagen was unable to keep up with its need for more skin.

 Are you trying to remove the last marks of puberty from your body?
 If puberty caused you to incur stretch marks on your hips, thighs, breasts, upper arms, or anywhere else, Dermaclara can help.
-Our breakthrough dermatologist-approved Silicone Fusion Treatment is designed to deliver real results and happy customers.
+Our breakthrough dermatologist-approved clarafuse silicone patch is designed to deliver real results and happy customers.
 Get started with your Silicone Fusion Treatment today, and get ready for smoother, healthier looking skin tomorrow!